 After all, there’s nothing more disheartening than making a design change, only to find out that the clash you were designing around doesn’t exist anymore because you were working on an old model.
 Eliminating these issues saves them a ton of time and wasted effort.

 So, how do you achieve these goals, save everyone time, and reduce the potential for rework?
 That’s where BIM 360 Model Coordination comes in.

-With BIM 360 Model Coordination, BIM/VDC managers can work in an aggregated model and manage result sets all in the cloud.
-They can easily detect, pinpoint, and track clashes as their team resolves issues.
+With BIM 360 Model Coordination, BIM/VDC managers can work in an aggregated model and automatically detect clashes.
+They can easily assign issues and track them to resolution across the project team.

 Using the clash review tools, the entire project team can better collaborate and streamline the coordination process.
 Individual model contributors can update their models, check for clashes, and use the Model Coordination clash status and issue management capabilities to resolve conflicts quickly and efficiently.

 Meanwhile, BIM/VDC Managers can monitor the status of project coordination, as well as run clash tests, add comments, update clash status, and send notifications.
 Since they’re no longer required to be involved in every step of clash detection and resolution, they no longer have to spend 50% of their time on non-optimal activities (e.g. aggregating models, creating new files, and uploading those models to a shared space).
 The information is already there, and clashes are automatically created and grouped.

 That frees up the BIM experts’ time to work on more projects, get ahead of larger issues, and ultimately reduce rework on the jobsite.

 Coming Soon: BIM 360 Model Coordination + Navisworks

 A new integration between BIM 360 Model Coordination and Navisworks is releasing soon.
 With the integration, BIM managers will be able to: